-The application process for the Interaction Design Programme 2014 is now open.
+The application process for 2014 has now closed.

-If you are interested in the programme, please sign up to our Pulse Mailing List.
+If you are interested in the programme for 2015 and beyond, please sign up to our Pulse Mailing List.
 This is where we also announce up and coming events, including the OPEN Lecture series and exhibitions where you will have the opportunity to meet faculty and current students.